The Guessing Game

 Executive-tier visitors can’t play naturally.
 Their Second Mind feeds them correct answers involuntarily — the augmentation doesn’t understand that accuracy is unwanted.
 Watching an Executive try to guess wrong on purpose, fighting against their own neural interface, is one of the game’s secondary entertainments.

-Field Report: Game Night in Sector 7G
+Field Report: Game Night in The Deep Dregs

 The sound of a Guessing Game in full swing: laughter, groans, the moderator’s deadpan delivery, the collective roar when someone guesses “47” for the year of the Cascade and declares confidence level 5.
 The smell of cheap synth-drinks and warm bodies.
 The specific quality of communal joy that comes from being wrong together.